 - Unexplained weight loss.

-These are often caused by other medical conditions which aren’t cancer, but if you have any of these symptoms, contact your GP.
+Remember – these are often caused by other medical conditions which aren’t cancer.
+But if you have any of these symptoms, or notice other unusual changes in your body which don’t go away, contact your GP.

-Remember, you can have early cancer without any symptoms.
-That’s why it’s important to consider having screening tests if you’re recommended them.
+You can have early cancer without any symptoms.
+That’s why it’s important to consider having screening tests if your GP recommends them.
 Depending on your age and gender these might include tests for cancer of the cervix, breast and bowel.
-Screening for cancer aims to find them at an early stage when there’s the best chance of a cure.
+Screening for cancer aims to find it at an early stage when treatment is more likely to be successful.

-Your GP will ask about your symptoms and examine you.
+If you have symptoms, your GP will ask about these and may examine you.
 They may also ask about your medical history and about cancer in other members of your family.
-Your GP may offer you further tests to find out whether your symptoms may be due to cancer or are caused by another condition.
+Your GP may offer you tests to find out whether your symptoms may be due to cancer or are caused by another condition.
 These tests may include:

 - blood tests

-- scans, including magnetic resonance imaging (MRI), computerised tomography (CT) and ultrasound
+- scans, including ultrasound, computerised tomography (CT) and magnetic resonance imaging (MRI)

-You may need other tests depending on your symptoms and the area of your body that's affected.
-For example, your GP may arrange for you to have an examination using an endoscope to look into your stomach or bowel.
+You may need other tests depending on your symptoms and the area of your body that’s affected.
+For example, your GP or specialist doctor may arrange for you to have an examination using an endoscope to look into your stomach or bowel.

 You may also need to have a biopsy taken.
-A biopsy is a small sample of your tissue.
-This will be sent to a laboratory for testing to determine the type of cells and whether these are benign (not cancerous) or cancerous.
+A biopsy is a small sample of your tissue which is sent to a laboratory to look for cancer cells.

-If you're found to have cancer, you may need to have other tests to assess whether the cancer has spread.
-The process of finding out how far a cancer has developed is called staging.
-This is important because it can help determine what the best course of treatment will be.
+If you’re found to have cancer, you may need to have other tests to see how big the cancer is and whether it has spread.
+This is called staging.
+Staging is important because it helps your doctor work out what the best course of treatment will be for you.